 In today’s Information Age, data is the new currency.

-Every action we take online is gathered, analyzed, bought, and sold every day.
+Every action we take online is gathered, analyzed, bought, and exploited every day.

 While marketers playing with big data might seem like not such a big deal, that data can also be used as a weapon against you.

 And your blog opens you up to more risk than the average internet user – which is why your online safety and privacy should be a major concern.

 Don’t wait until it’s too late: Here’s how to take action to safeguard your privacy today.